Have You Suffered a Traumatic Brain Injury?

 Traumatic Brain Injury Stories

-The traumatic brain injury section on the Centers for Disease Control website offers a wide variety of resources, data and statistics, and more about TBIs and concussions.
+The traumatic brain injury section on the Centers for Disease Control website offers a variety of resources, data and statistics, and more about TBIs and concussions.
 As you can see by the stories below, traumatic brain injuries happen many different ways and to all ages.

-Severe TBIs can be financially devastating, including ongoing medical expenses and lost time from work.
 If your brain injury was caused by negligence, you may be able to obtain compensation to cover these costs.
 Seek the advice of an experienced personal injury attorney to help you evaluate your legal options.
-Contact us for a free, no-obligation evaluation of your case.
+Contact us at (877) 284-6600 for a free, no-obligation evaluation of your case.

 If you would like to receive news and blog updates on a regular basis, sign up to receive our email newsletter.
 Your email address will only be used to send you our newsletter and respond to inquiries.